 Well, well, well, look what we have here.
 Another fighter enters the fray of full-frame mirrorless cameras!

-A long-time partner in the Four Thirds system, and subsequently one of the co-developers of the mirrorless Micro Four Thirds system, Panasonic has been a leader in developing cameras around rather small sensors.
-Back in 2008, Panasonic debuted the world's first digital single-lens mirrorless camera, the Lumix G1, and now ten years on, they are starting a new chapter -- with a new sensor size.
-Among professionals, Panasonic's GH-series MFT cameras have been extremely successful, especially for videographers; the latest GH5 and GH5S cameras, especially, offering a slew of professional-level video features, and the image quality and performance to match.
-With the new Lumix S series, Panasonic is aiming to take their photo and video expertise of their Micro Four Thirds system to the next level, offering an even higher-end, truly professionally-focused camera system.
+As one of the co-creators of the Micro Four Thirds mirrorless standard, Panasonic has been a leader in developing a compact ILC system centered around this fairly small sensor size.
+Back in 2008, Panasonic unveiled the world's first digital single-lens mirrorless camera, the Lumix G1, and now over ten years on, they are starting a new chapter -- with a new sensor size.
+Among pros, Panasonic's GH-series MFT cameras have been extremely successful, especially for videographers; the latest GH5 and GH5S cameras, in particular, offer a slew of professional-level video features, and the image quality and performance to match.
+With the new full-frame Lumix S series, Panasonic is aiming to take the photo and video expertise of their Micro Four Thirds system to the next level, offering an even higher-end, truly professionally-focused camera system.

-A long-time maker of optically-stabilized lenses, Panasonic then debuted in-body image stabilization with the GX8, creating Dual I.S. in which lens stabilization worked in combination with sensor-shift stabilization.
+A long-time maker of optically-stabilized lenses, Panasonic debuted in-body image stabilization with the GX8, creating Dual I.S. in which lens stabilization worked in combination with sensor-shift stabilization.
 Since then, Dual I.S. and Dual I.S.
 2 have made their way into the most of Panasonic's Micro Four Thirds cameras.
-With the S1R and S1 cameras, Panasonic brought their Dual I.S. technology to full-frame.
+With the S1R and S1 cameras, Panasonic brought their Dual I.S. technology to full frame.

 Now, according to Panasonic, the inclusion of Dual I.S. is a "world's first" for a full-frame digital interchangeable lens camera.
 But, it should be noted that Sony's had their 5-axis SteadyShot sensor-shift technology for some time now, starting with the A7 II, which can work in conjunction with optically stabilized E-mount lenses.
 But, when it comes to full-frame cameras with Panasonic's "Dual I.S." brand of image stabilization technology, then yes, the S1R and S1 cameras are a first.

 Both S series models are fully weather-sealed, as we'd expect given their professional, flagship nature.
-Panasonic claims both cameras are "100% sealed," though we certainly don't wouldn't consider them "waterproof," but they should safely withstand dust, moisture and freezing temperatures.
+Panasonic claims both cameras are "100% sealed," though we certainly don't wouldn't consider them "waterproof," but they should safely withstand a healthy dose of dust, moisture and freezing temperatures (down to -10 degrees C/14 degrees F).
 According to Panasonic, the S series cameras are weather-sealed to the same degree as the Lumix G9 and similar in ruggedness as the Canon 1D-series or as Nikon's flagship D-series DSLRs.

-One physical design feature that's sure to please professionals, advanced users, and many other serious photographers and videographers is the inclusion of dual memory card slots -- one XQD and one SD, in fact.
-Both Canon and Nikon's recently-announced full-frame mirrorless models offer just a single card slot, SD for Canon, XQD for Nikon.
+One physical design feature that's sure to please professionals, advanced users, and many other serious photographers and videographers is the inclusion of dual memory card slots -- one UHS-II SD and one XQD (and the option to accept physically similar CFexpress card with a future firmware update).
+Both Canon and Nikon's current full-frame mirrorless models offer just a single card slot, SD for Canon, XQD/CFexpress for Nikon.
 Not only do dual card slots provide the ability to expand your storage capacity and save media to the spare card once the primary one is filled, but they can also be configured to offer on-the-fly backup (recording media to both cards simultaneously), saving you from potential disaster should one card fail and become corrupted.
 Many professional flagship cameras, such as the Canon 1D X Mark II, Nikon D5, the Sony A9 as well as Panasonic's own GH5 and G9 cameras, offer dual card slots.
 Seeing as the Lumix S1R and S1 cameras are designed with the professional photographer and videographer in mind, it makes sense to see dual card slot support offered in these cameras.